Open In Colab Open in Kaggle

 Estimated timing to here from start of tutorial: 20 minutes

-In this section, we will talk about binding, an operation that takes two vectors and produces a new vector that is not similar to either of its constituent elements.
+In this section we will talk about binding - an operation that takes two vectors and produces a new vector that is not similar to either of it’s constituent elements.

 Binding and unbinding are implemented using circular convolution.
 Luckily, that is implemented for you inside the SSPSpace library.
 If you would like a refresher on convolution, this Three Blue One Brown video is a good place to start.